 Most applications require the applicant to complete the City’s Development Services Application, to attach all of the required information, and to pay the required fee.
 Staff encourages all applicants schedule a Pre-Application meeting prior to submitting a Development Services Application.
 These meetings may help identify necessary changes and/or avoid potential problems.
 Upon submitting, please note: staff will not accept applications that are incomplete, missing necessary attachments, or without including the appropriate fee(s).
 The Development Services Application is required for the following requests:

-These permits are typically issued over the counter in the Community Development Department in Grandview City Hall, 1200 Main Street, during regular business hours.
+Residential MEP permits are typically issued over the counter in the Community Development Department in Grandview City Hall, 1200 Main Street, during regular business hours.
+Commercial and industrial permits require plans and a plan review.
 Please contact the Building Services Division of the Community Development Department at (816) 316-4825 for additional or specific requirements on your project.

 Any occupation or profession conducted entirely within a dwelling unit by the inhabitants thereof which is clearly incidental and secondary to the use of the premises for dwelling purposes and does not change the residential character thereof.
 There are several hundred licensed home occupations in Grandview.
 A yearly home occupation permit is issued by the Community Development Department without charge.
 The permit verifies that the home occupation is permitted and that it will follow the performance standards in the zoning ordinance.
 In most cases a city occupation license will also be required, which includes an annual fee and monitoring for compliance with city and state requirements.
 If you have any questions, call (816) 316-4822.

 REGULATIONS AND LIMITATIONS: